RVCC-IDMX/rock-paper-scissors-TimothyBlajsa/README.md

 The page itself includes a Github logo linked to the creator's page!

 In addition, the player is accompanied by classical music while they play!

+*Make sure to check out the custom 404*
 ## Sources
 ### Images
 [Favicon](https://www.flaticon.com/free-icon/rock-paper-scissors_4144475#)